php/pecl-php-uploadprogress/README.md

 speed of the upload, estimated time remaining, and access to the contents of the file as it is being uploaded.

-**The current master code will only compile with PHP 5 and PHP 7.**

 ## Installation

 Install uploadprogress with `pecl`: